History Wipe Clean adware removal instructions

 What is History Wipe Clean?

-History Wipe Clean is a piece of dubious software, promoted as a tool to increase browsing privacy.
-It is supposedly capable of preventing browsing-activity tracking and clearing browsing history upon the browser's reopening.
-History Wipe Clean is classified as adware, as it runs intrusive advertisement campaigns.
-Furthermore, despite claiming to prevent data tracking attempts, this adware actually collects browsing-related information itself.
-Due to the dubious tactics used to distribute History Wipe Clean, it is deemed to be a PUA (Potentially Unwanted Application).
+History Wipe Clean is dubious software promoted as a tool to increase browsing privacy.
+It is supposedly capable of preventing browsing-activity tracking and clearing the browsing history upon browser reopening.
+In fact, History Wipe Clean is classified as adware, as it runs intrusive advertisement campaigns.
+Furthermore, despite claiming to prevent data tracking attempts, this adware collects browsing-related information itself.
+Due to the dubious tactics used to proliferate History Wipe Clean, it is classified as a Potentially Unwanted Application (PUA).

-Adware delivers banners, pop-ups, coupons, surveys, full-page and other intrusive adverts.
-They seriously diminish the browsing experience, since they slow down the browsing speed and overlay page content.
-However, these ads are more than just a nuisance, they are also considered to be harmful.
-When clicked on, intrusive advertisements redirect to various sale-oriented/promotional, untrustworthy, compromised, deceptive/scam and malicious websites.
+Adware delivers banners, pop-ups, coupons, surveys, full-page and other intrusive ads.
+These significantly diminish the browsing experience, since they reduce browsing speed and overlay page content, however, these ads are more than just a nuisance, they are also harmful.
+When clicked, intrusive advertisements can redirect to various sale-oriented/promotional, untrusted, compromised, deceptive/scam and malicious websites.
 Visiting such pages poses a significant threat to device and user safety.
-Additionally, some intrusive ads can be triggered (by being clicked) to execute scripts, designed to stealthily download/install software.
-One prime example of content infiltrated into systems in this way are PUAs.
-Unwanted apps can have varied heinous abilities and/or the same functionalities in different combinations.
-Aside from delivering intrusive ad campaigns, they can force-open unreliable/malicious webpages, hijack browsers by modifying their settings, and so on.
-What is more, most PUAs can track data.
+Additionally, some intrusive ads can be triggered (when clicked) to execute scripts, designed to stealthily download/install rogue software.
+Prime examples of content infiltrated into systems in this way are PUAs.
+These unwanted apps have varied dangerous capabilities and/or identical functionality in different combinations.
+As well as delivering intrusive ad campaigns, they can force-open dubious/malicious web pages, hijack browsers by modifying their settings, and so on.
+Furthermore, most PUAs can track data.
 They can monitor browsing activity (URLs visited, pages viewed, search queries typed, etc.) and gather personal information extracted from it (IP addresses, geolocations and other details).
 This vulnerable data is typically shared with and/or sold to third parties (potentially, cyber criminals), likewise seeking to misuse it for profit.
-In summary, presence of unwanted software on devices can lead to system infections, financial losses, severe privacy issues and even identity theft.
-Therefore, it is strongly advised to eliminate all suspect applications and browser extensions/plug-ins immediately upon detection.
+In summary, the presence of unwanted software on devices can lead to system infections, financial loss, serious privacy issues and even identity theft.
+Therefore, you are strongly advised to eliminate all suspect applications and browser extensions/plug-ins immediately upon detection.